Black Arts Movement: Background

 African Americans had always made valuable artistic contributions to American culture.
-However, due to brutalities of slavery and the systemic racism of Jim Crow, these contributions often went unrecognised.
+However, due to the brutalities of slavery and the systemic racism of Jim Crow, these contributions often went unrecognized.
 Despite continued oppression, African-American artists continued to create literature and art that would reflect their experiences.
 A high-point for these artists was the Harlem Renaissance—a literary era that spotlighted black people.

 Harlem Renaissance

-There are many parallels that can be made between the Harlem Renaissance and the Black Arts Movement.
-The link is so strong, in fact, that some scholars refer to the Black Arts Movement era as the Second Renaissance.
+Many parallels can be made between the Harlem Renaissance and the Black Arts Movement.
+The link is so strong that some scholars refer to the Black Arts Movement era as the Second Renaissance.
 One sees this connection clearly when reading Langston Hughes's The Negro Artist and the Racial Mountain (1926).
-Hughes's seminal essay advocates that black writers resist external attempts to control their art, arguing instead that the “truly great” black artist will be the one who can fully embrace and freely express his blackness.
+Hughes's seminal essay advocates that black writers resist external attempts to control their art, arguing instead that the "truly great" black artist will be the one who can fully embrace and freely express his blackness.

 Yet, the Harlem Renaissance lacked many of the radical political stances that defined BAM.
-Inevitably, the Renaissance, and many of its ideas, failed to survive the Great Depression.
+Inevitably, the Renaissance and many of its ideas, failed to survive the Great Depression.

-Civil Rights Movement
+Civil rights movement

-During the Civil Rights era, activists paid more and more attention to the political uses of art.
-The contemporary work of those like James Baldwin and Chester Himes would show the possibility of creating a new 'black aesthetic'.
-A number of art groups were established during this period, such as the Umbra Poets and the Spiral Arts Alliance, which can be seen as precursors to BAM.
+During the civil rights era, activists paid more and more attention to the political uses of art.
+The contemporary work of those like James Baldwin and Chester Himes would show the possibility of creating a new "black aesthetic".
+Several art groups were established during this period, such as the Umbra Poets and the Spiral Arts Alliance, which can be seen as precursors to BAM.

+Art was seen as a way to decompress from the upheaval of the civil rights era by, for example, the ceramicist Marva Lee Pitchford-Jolly, the maker of "Story Pots".